pjmartel/gromacs_tools/README.md

 - **Scatter mode** (`--scatter`) shows temporal evolution via color gradient - ideal for PCA projections
 - **Histogram mode** analyzes distributions of the second column (y-values)
 - **XY correlation mode** supports both 2D (2 files) and 3D (3 files) plots:
+  - Single correlation: 2 or 3 files for one correlation plot
+  - Multiple correlations with `--multi`: 4, 6, 8... files (pairs) or 6, 9, 12... files (triplets)
+  - Each correlation set gets a different color (no time-based coloring in multi mode)
   - Validates that all files have matching row counts (errors if different)
   - 3D plots are interactive: rotate, zoom, and pan to explore data
   - Use `--aspect equal` for proper geometric scaling in correlation/PCA plots